wdk-docs/nx-dev/nx-dev/nx-dev/public/documentation/shared/configuration/projectjson.md

 The selected configuration adds/overrides the default options, and the provided command line args add/override the configuration options.

-### Outputs
+### 输出

-`"outputs": ["dist/libs/mylib"]` tells Nx where the `build` target is going to create file artifacts.
-The provided value is actually the default, so we can omit it in this case. `"outputs": []` tells Nx that the `test` target doesn't create any artifacts on disk.
+`"outputs": ["dist/libs/mylib"]` tells Nx where the `build` target is going to create file artifacts The provided value is actually the default, so we can omit it in this case `"outputs": []` tells Nx that the `test` target doesn't create any artifacts on disk.

 ### dependsOn

 Targets can depend on other targets.

-A common scenario is having to build dependencies of a project first before building the project.
-This is what the `dependsOn` property of the `build` target configures.
-It tells Nx that before it can build `mylib` it needs to make sure that `mylib`'s dependencies are built as well.
-This doesn't mean Nx is going to rerun those builds.
-If the right artifacts are already in the right place, Nx will do nothing.
-If they aren't in the right place, but they are available in the cache, Nx will retrieve them from the cache.
+A common scenario is having to build dependencies of a project first before building the project This is what the `dependsOn` property of the `build` target configures It tells Nx that before it can build `mylib` it needs to make sure that `mylib`'s dependencies are built as well This doesn't mean Nx is going to rerun those builds
+If the right
+artifacts are already in the right place, Nx will do nothing If they aren't in the right place, but they are available in the cache, Nx will retrieve them from the cache.

-Another common scenario is for a target to depend on another target of the same project.
-For instance, `dependsOn` of the `test` target tells Nx that before it can test `mylib` it needs to make sure that `mylib` is built, which will result in `mylib`'s dependencies being built as well.
+Another common scenario is for a target to depend on another target of the same project For instance, `dependsOn` of the `test` target tells Nx that before it can test `mylib` it needs to make sure that `mylib` is built, which will result in `mylib`'s dependencies being built as well.

-This configuration is usually not needed.
+This configuration is usually not needed
 Nx comes with reasonable defaults (imported in `nx.json`) which implement the configuration above.

-### tags
+### 标签

 You can annotate your projects with `tags` as follows: